counter185/BeatSaberQuestOneClick/README.md

 App that registers `beatsaver://` and `web+bsmap://` URIs letting you download maps from BeatSaver using the OneClick link feature directly through the Quest browser.

-This project still needs work so contributions are welcome
+This project is technically functional but still needs work on things like UI so contributions are welcome